Steve Hopkins Web Pages

 First published in the April 1979 edition of Omni magazine in an article by Scot Morris.

-Why have I bothered to reproduce this test? - This IQ test is fascinating to me because there is no time limit.
-Kevin Langdon created a beautiful set of questions that are obviously 'quite hard' - hard enough to need time to answer.
-His test is a thorough test of logical problem-solving ability, rather than any of factual memory, speed-thinking, general knowledge or literary learning.
+Why have I bothered to reproduce this test? - This IQ test was fascinating to me because there is no time limit.
+Kevin Langdon created a beautiful set of questions that are obviously 'quite hard' - hard enough to need considerable time to answer.
+His test was intended to be a thorough test of logical problem-solving ability, rather than factual memory, speed-thinking, general knowledge or literary learning.

 More info

-Standard IQ tests, such as the famous Stanford-Binet scale, are designed to measure scores clustering around 100, the average in the human population.
-It's hence unsurprising that there is considerable interest in high IQ tests - see Darryl Miyaguchi's compilation at Uncommonly Difficult IQ tests.
+Standard IQ tests, such as the famous Stanford-Binet scale, are usually time-limited and designed to measure scores clustering around 100, the average in the human population.
+Unsurprisingly, there is also considerable interest in tests targeted at a higher IQ range - for example see Darryl Miyaguchi's compilation at Uncommonly Difficult IQ tests.

 When this test was first published, those brave enough to try it sent their completed answer sheet to Omni for marking, and received an IQ report in return.
 The correct answers were not revealed.
-This raises an interesting question as to who decides when an answer is correct.
+This raises an interesting question as to who decides when an answer is correct at this high level.
 The designer would presumably aim to design each question so that the correct solution, when properly understood, is self-evidently the only possible solution: simple, unambiguous, elegant and satisfying.
-Then the quiz-taker can also be confident that they have found the right answer.
+Then the quiz-taker can also be confident that they have found the right answer, just as with a clever cryptic crossword clue.

 Way back in 1979, after a month of concentrated deliberation, I sent in my score sheet and received a reply saying my IQ was 169.
 That sounds impressive, but only corresponds to being 1 in 100,000 persons.
-At the time I wasn't sure of the answers to about 6 of the 56 test questions so I had to make an educated guess, eliminating the obviously wrong suggested answers.
-Looking again in 2019 after 40 years of subconscious deliberations, ha ha, I have a satisfying answer for all but one of the questions (Q47), each with a high probability of being the same as Langdon's secret answer.
-Interestingly, I feel smarter these days, albeit older and slower, in that I can now easily see the answers to a couple of the questions that vexed me way back then.
+At the time I wasn't sure of the answers to about 6 of the 56 test questions so I had to make an educated guess, eliminating those multiple choice answers that were obviously wrong.
+After looking again in 2019 after 40 years of subconscious deliberations, ha ha, and also owing to more recent correspondence with a select few minds**, I now have satisfying answers for almost all the questions, each with a high probability of being the same as Langdon's unpublished answers.

-In the original scoring method, in order to counteract the possibility of guessing (with a 20% chance of being right for each multiple choice question) a 'raw score' was computed equal to the number of correct answers minus one fourth of the wrong answers.
-Barring statistical flukes, this means a set of all-guessed answers would score zero.
+In the original scoring method, in order to counteract the possibility of guessing (with a 20% chance of being right for each multiple choice question) a 'raw score' is computed equal to the number of correct answers minus one fourth of the wrong answers.
+Barring statistical variations, this means a set of all-guessed answers would score zero and a set of all-correct answers would score 56.

 During my academic life as a research physicist, I often witnessed races to offer quick solutions to problems arising in our laboratory brain-storming sessions.
 I suspect that the usual 'winners' succeeded via a strategy (perhaps unconscious) of aiming to be right around only 90% of the time, and not fretting too much over any confounding doubts or alternative theories that might delay an answer.
-However, to do better, to be right 99% of the time, those doubts and alternatives need to be examined, and that takes longer.
+However, to do better - to be right 99% of the time, those doubts and alternatives need to be examined, and that takes longer than a snap answer.
 How often we ended a brain-storming session all bamboozled into a hasty plan, only to realise after the meeting had been disbanded, and after further thought and effort in the lab, that plan A was inherently flawed.
 Thank God for plan B. smiling face emoji

 Still - horses for courses; a good team contains people with a variety of skill sets.
 What's nice about Langdon's 'Omni' test is that it gives deep thinkers a chance to challenge themselves.
 I hope you have fun with it.